Orange County, California: Business

 Orange County is the headquarters of many Fortune 1000 companies including Ingram Micro (#95) in Irvine, Pacific Life (#272) and Chipotle Mexican Grill (#372) in Newport Beach, Edwards Lifesciences (#566) in Irvine, and First American Corporation (#570) in Santa Ana.
 Other headquarters in Orange County include medical device companies Beckman Coulter in Brea and Masimo in Irvine, and the staffing company Allied Universal in Santa Ana.
 Irvine is also the home of notable technology divisions like TV and sound bar company VIZIO, router manufacturer Linksys, video/computer game creator Blizzard Entertainment, and in-flight product manufacturer Panasonic Avionics Corporation.
 Also, the Mercedes-Benz Classic Center USA is located in the City of Irvine.
 Many regional headquarters for international businesses reside in Orange County like Mazda, Toshiba, Toyota, Samsung, Kia, in the City of Irvine, Mitsubishi in the City of Cypress, Kawasaki Motors in Foothill Ranch, and Hyundai in the City of Fountain Valley.
 Fashion is another important industry to Orange County.
 Oakley, Inc. a division of Luxottica is headquartered in Lake Forest.
 Hurley International a subsidiary of Bluestar Alliance LLC is headquartered in Costa Mesa.
 The shoe company Pleaser USA, Inc. is located in Fullerton.
 St. John is headquartered in Irvine.
 Tustin, is home to Ricoh Electronics, New American Funding, and Safmarine.
 Wet Seal is headquartered in Lake Forest.
 PacSun a chain owned by PSEB is headquartered in Anaheim.
-PacSun.
 Restaurant chains including Taco Bell and In-N-Out Burger have headquarters in Irvine and other others including Marie Callender's, El Pollo Loco, Wienerschnitzel, and Del Taco have headquarters in Orange County.